 Step 1: Determine the Need for LMIA

 Before applying, employers must determine whether they need an LMIA.
-Generally, an LMIA is required for most temporary foreign worker positions, but there are exceptions, such as certain international agreements and intra-company transfers.
+Generally, an LMIA is required for most temporary foreign worker positions, but there are exceptions.
+Foreign nationals can qualify for work permits under various international agreements like NAFTA and CETA, as well as programs like the Global Talent Stream, which may exempt them from certain requirements such as the Labour Market Impact Assessment.

 Step 2: Recruitment Efforts